 Private mortgage lenders in Vancouver and British Columbia are more than happy to work with borrowers that have bad credit.
 BC private lenders can also lend to borrowers as soon as one day after a bankruptcy discharge, compared to traditional banks that might not touch your application until you've been discharged for at least two years.

 Having a bad credit score or no credit history can even happen to borrowers with strong financial resources.
 For instance, missing a car loan payment or bill payment by more than 30 days can cause your credit score to drop by up to 150 points, with late payments staying on your credit report for up to six years.
+This could increase your car loan rates, making it even harder to afford your loan payments.
 Even if you are financially responsible now, a few late payments made years ago can hurt your chances of qualifying for a mortgage with a major bank.

 Not all borrowers looking to get a mortgage may have a Canadian credit history at all.
 Having no credit history can be common for those that haven't held a credit card or a loan before, such as with young adults.
 Recent newcomers to Canada looking to purchase their first home also might not have an established credit history in Canada, which can make it harder to get a mortgage.
 While most banks offer mortgages for newcomers, Vancouver private lenders and private lenders throughout BC are always open to working with those with no credit history.